 Weak Points Should Be Fixed

 Some subfloors may have spots that are weak or soft.
-In order to create a sturdy outcome that will not fail under heavy furniture or continual foot traffic, it helps to inspect the surface beneath your new flooring material to check for signs of trouble.
+To create a sturdy outcome that will not fail under heavy furniture or continual foot traffic, it helps to inspect the surface beneath your new flooring material to check for signs of trouble.
 Remedying this problem now can boost the life expectancy of your new floor system, as well as prevent any unwanted issues later on.

 Noise Minimization Matters!